-Compensation Consultants.
-In order to fulfill its duties, the Committee seeks independent advice from compensation consultants.
-The Committee has full, independent authority to retain its compensation consultants.
-The Committee generally looks to consultants for market information rather than recommendations about the amount of compensation for individual officers.
+Compensation Consultant.
+In order to fulfill its duties, the Committee seeks independent advice from a compensation consultant.
+The Committee has full, independent authority to retain its compensation consultant.
+The Committee generally looks to the consultant for market information rather than recommendations about the amount of compensation for individual officers.
 The Committee sometimes discusses a project directly with the consultant, and sometimes provides directions to members of management who then work with the consultant and report back to the Committee.
 In keeping with the Committee's practice of continuing oversight of our executive compensation program, the compensation consultant is retained throughout the year and typically attends the Committee's regular and special meetings in person or telephonically.

-During 2011, the Committee was assisted by Meridian, its compensation consultant.
-In 2011, management also worked with Towers Watson (previously Towers Perrin).
+During 2012, the Committee was assisted by Meridian, its compensation consultant.
+In 2012, management also worked with Towers Watson.
 Prior to its engagement by the Committee in 2010, Meridian had not provided services to the Committee or the Company.
-In connection with its assignments in 2011, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
-Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2011 of adjustments to officer compensation, and its consideration later in the year of adjustments to officer compensation related to changes in officer responsibilities following the retirement of Mr. Moore and the appointment of Mr. Ruelle as chief executive officer.
-During 2011, Meridian provided no services to us other than advising the committee with respect to executive compensation issues.
+In connection with its assignments in 2012, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
+Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2012 of adjustments to officer compensation.
+In 2012, Meridian also provided information to the Nominating and Corporate Governance Committee about market practices and made recommendations relating to compensation for our non-employee directors.
+(See the section "Director Compensation" for more information regarding the changes to our non-employee director compensation approved for 2013.)
+During 2012, Meridian provided no services to us other than those described above.

 Management also worked with Towers Watson to develop market information for the Committee's review in connection with the Committee's annual consideration of adjustments to officer compensation.
-In 2011, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
-The Towers Watson data was reviewed by Meridian as the Committee's independent consultant.
+In 2012, management also retained Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
+The Towers Watson data was reviewed by Meridian as the Committee's independent consultant to ensure that Towers Watson's methodology was consistent with our executive compensation philosophy.

 Participation of Executive Officers.
 Our officers and members of senior management are involved in various aspects of the Committee's evaluation and determination of officer compensation.
-Our chief executive officer makes recommendations to the Committee for the compensation of other officers.
-Some officers, including our chief executive officer, attend portions of Committee discussions about compensation for officers generally and individual compensation for other officers.
-As noted above, management may work with compensation consultants to provide information requested by consultants for their reports to the Committee
+Our chief executive officer makes recommendations to the Committee for the compensation of officers other than himself.
+Some officers, including our chief executive officer, attend portions of Committee discussions about compensation for officers generally and individual compensation for officers other than themselves.
+As noted above, management may work with compensation consultants to provide information requested by consultants for their reports to the Committee.